A trio of developments points to the growing potential for cellular phones to replace home phones.

 The other two phones compatible with the T-Mobile service are the Nokia 6086 and Samsung t409, both priced at $49 with two-year contract.
 Phone prices include a router that’s free after mail-in $50 rebate.

-Since its June 27 national rollout, the HotSpot@Home service has been priced at a promotional $9.99 per month for unlimited Wi-Fi calling.
-The price is expected to rise soon.
+Since its June 27 national rollout, the HotSpot@Home service has been priced at a promotional $9.99 per month for unlimited Wi-Fi calling, but on Sept.
+26 the price went to $19.99, a spokeswoman said.

 At Sprint, the carrier launched the Samsung-made Airave femtocell in select areas of Denver and Indianapolis and plans to roll it out to the rest of the cities and to Nashville this year and nationwide in 2008.
 Airave is available at Sprint stores for $49.99.
 Monthly service is $15 per month for individuals and $30 per month for families, plus a subscriber’s regular cellular voice plan.

 The 50-milliwatt femtocell, which incorporates 850/1,900MHz CDMA 1x EV-DO cellular technology, communicates via cellular spectrum to a cellphone within a 5,000-square-foot area.
 Within that range, the phone conversation is routed over an Ethernet-connected broadband modem, traveling via the Internet to a carrier-operated “soft switch” designed by Samsung.
-The conversation isn’t converted to the VoIP protocol but is converted to a different standard that enables cellular-format voice streams to travel over the Internet.
 Only registered Sprint handsets can be used with a particular femtocell.

-For cellphones operating on any carrier’s 800MHz and 1900MHz networks, Atlanta-based Wi-EX created packages of in-door cellular-signal boosters for the custom home-installation market.
+For any cellphone operating on any carrier’s 800MHz and 1,900MHz networks, Atlanta-based Wi-EX created packages of in-door cellular-signal boosters for the custom home-installation market.
 Wi-EX’s zBoost solutions improve interior signal coverage but don’t offer automatic hand-off from the in-home base station to a cellular tower.
 They also don’t require phones to be registered to take advantage of the signal boost.